Adidas Terrex Swift R3 Gore-Tex Review

 These hiking shoes utilize a tried and true Gore-Tex textile liner to create a waterproof shoe, and although they only sport a flood height of 3 inches, they do a great job at keeping water out of shallow stream crossings and muddy trails.

-Should You Buy the Adidas Terrex Swift R3 GTX?
+Should You Buy the Adidas Terrex Swift R3 Gore-Tex?

-While we enjoyed previous iterations of this shoe, the Adidas Terrex Swift R3 GTX fell a bit short of the mark for us overall.
+While we enjoyed previous iterations of this shoe, the Terrex Swift R3 GTX fell a bit short of the mark for us overall.
 In traction and support, it does quite well, so it is best suited for those who desire a stiff and stable shoe.
 In comfort and versatility, we felt it to be of only average performance.
+Once they are broken in, a benchmark that we were unable to reach during our testing period, they may offer better versatility.
+Still, it will take much longer to break in these stiff uppers than most models that are ready to go pretty much right out of the box.
 We feel that these are not too expensive, but they are kind of a niche shoe for the price.
 Other models may do as good a job or better, for less money.
 If you're looking for an all-around hiking shoe, we think you can find better value elsewhere.

 What Other Hiking Shoes Should You Consider?

 Unless you're just married to the Adidas brand, the Salomon X Ultra 4 Gore-Tex is the better option with an equal price.
 This shoe scored better overall in testing and offered better performance for comfort, weight, support, and versatility.
-If you need a more budget-friendly option, the The North Face Ultra 111 WP is an impressive shoe with better comfort and versatility.
+If you need a more budget-friendly option, the Columbia Facet 75 Outdry is an impressive shoe with better comfort and support.

 Ad-free.
 Influence-free.
 Powered by Testing.